 15 FAM 249.2-2 Authorization

 a.
-State-controlled property only: Designate GO/L properties as TDY quarters if they are (a) in excess of post’s housing requirements, or (b) unsuitable for permanent housing or other official use.
+State-controlled property only: Designate GO or leased properties as TDY quarters if they are (a) in excess of post’s housing requirements, or (b) unsuitable for permanent housing or other official use.
 If post has no surplus GO quarters, post’s ICASS council may authorize leased units for TDY housing.

 b.
 State-controlled property only: Posts wishing to operate TDY quarters must request prior authorization from OBO/PRE/RPL/PM.
 This authorization will be limited to a maximum of two years, at which time post must seek renewed authorization.
 The original application, and any requests for renewals, must contain a complete justification—including estimated operating expenses—and an updated rate schedule.
 (See 15 FAM 249.2-3.)
 OBO authorization is not required if a sole, non-State agency funds the entire cost of the lease and all associated operating expenses.

 c.
 State-controlled property only: OBO may allow for exceptions to the above-mentioned application and eligibility criteria, provided appropriate stakeholders are consulted and concurrence is received.